 Service details: A standard study design includes:

 - Animals were maintained in good conventional conditions, 12-hour light/dark cycles, and free access to standardized mouse diets and acidified boiled tap water.
-If necessary, a calorie-restricted or modified diet is available.
+If necessary, a modified diet is available.

 - The customer offers doses and schemes of treatment.

-- Animals are maintained until natural death.
-Standard anti-aging effects are monitored by routine tests, such as mortality assessment (daily), body weight (weekly), physical activity (quarterly), and gross necropsy (post mortem).
+- Animals are maintained until natural death or specified endpoint.
+Standard anti-aging effects are monitored by routine tests, such as mortality assessment (daily), body weight and physical condition (weekly), physical activity (quarterly or at customized time points), and gross necropsy (post-mortem).

 - Specific measurements and tests, such as hematological and clinical chemistry parameters, in combination with physiological and behavioral tests and more definitive endpoints, are available for an additional cost.

-- Treatment procedures include invasive (by IV, IP, SC, and PO routes), and non-invasive (with food) methods of drug administration.
+- Treatment procedures include invasive (by IV, IP, SC, and PO routes), and non-invasive (food-incorporated) methods of drug administration.

 A typical survival curve of C57BL/6J female mice treated with metformin (M), aspirin (A), and both compounds (AM):